MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-KT-Module8.md

-# Inference for a Two Categorical Variable: Simulation Methods
+# Exploratory Data Analysis and Simulation-based Inference for Two Categorical Variables

 ## Vocabulary Review and Key Topics

 Review the Golden Ticket posted in the resources at the end of the coursepack for a summary of a two categorical variables.

+### Key topics

+Module 8 will introduce exploratory data analysis and simulation-based inference for two categorical variables.
+We also explore study design and confounding variables.

 Types of plots for two categorical variables